 Squeaking sounds are probably the hardest problems to troubleshoot.
 They usually require the help of another person to locate the sound while pressing and depressing the brake pedal and they can easily be mistaken for a suspension noise problem.

 In most cases, squeaking coming from the braking system is heard when the vehicle is stopped and the brakes are depressed, usually coming from the rear.
-The reason why it’s usually a rear axle problem is that drum brakes tend to squeak more when they are not correctly lubricated.
+It’s usually a rear axle problem.
+Drum brakes tend to squeak more when they are not correctly lubricated.

-Whenever you press the brake pedal and heard a grinding sound that makes you cringe?
-Not a slight and annoying whistle, but a grinding sound that makes you cringe and attracts the attention of everyone around you, it probably means that your brake pads are way past the wear indicator and the backing plates are now directly in contact with the rotors.
+Have you ever pressed the brake pedal and heard a grinding sound that makes you cringe?
+Not a slight and annoying whistle.
+But, a grinding sound that attracts the attention of everyone around you.
+If so, it probably means that your brake pads are way past the wear indicator and the backing plates are now directly in contact with the rotors.

 This is a serious security issue and driving your car is definitely not recommended.
 When the brake pads are that thin, they could literally slip out of the brake pad retainers and fall out of your vehicle.

 Both calipers will need to be replaced but it’s still not that bad.
 In the worst-case scenario, the caliper pistons would pop out.
 The brake fluid would be released on the floor, rendering the brake pedal useless.
 The brakes wouldn’t respond anymore and you would have to rely on the emergency brake to stop the vehicle.

 The first thing to try would be to sand the rotors with a 120 to 150-grit sandpaper until the surface is even.
-If there’s a good amount of rust on the surface in contact with the brake pads, nothing will be able to save them and they will need to be replaced.
+If there’s a good amount of rust on the surface in contact with the brake pads, nothing will be able to save them.
+They will need to be replaced.

-A repetitive low-pitched thud when the brake pedal is depressed, often accompanied by vibrations felt in your foot usually means that the rotors or drums overheated and that their runouts should be checked.
+Ever hear a repetitive low-pitched thud when the brake pedal is depressed, often accompanied by vibrations felt in your foot?
+This usually means that the rotors or drums overheated and that their runouts should be checked.
 When the runout of a rotor/drum is out of specs, it will start to wobble which will cause jerky braking and vibrations in the brake pedal.